search ]

 GTmetrix score after deferring video

 Notice that the score, server requests, and page size significantly improved.
-The score under Defer Parsing of Javascript jumped from F to A, and those notes we mentioned at the beginning of the post for this section disappeared.
+The score under Defer Parsing of Javascript jumped from F to A, and the warnings we mentioned at the beginning of the post disappeared.

 Additional Considerations

-In the case of the site where I optimized, the video was only present on the homepage, so I ensured that the Javascript code would only load on the homepage by adding a condition within the wp_enqueue_scripts function.
+In the case of the site where I optimized, the video was only present on the homepage.
+I ensured that the JavaScript code would only load on the homepage by adding a condition within the wp_enqueue_scripts function.

 It’s worth noting that this code will affect only <iframe> elements with the data-src parameter, so you don’t need to worry about it affecting other videos on your site that don’t have this parameter.